-- Undrafted free agent signed by the Seattle Seahawks in 2013 who has played in 75 games and made 15 starts, totaling 121 tackles (86 solo), 16.5 sacks, six passes defensed, five forced fumbles and four fumble recoveries. - Became the first Raiders player in franchise history to record at least one sack and one forced fumble in each of his first two games to start the season. - Is just the third Raider since 2000 to record at least 4.5 sacks through the first five games of the season. - In 2018, appeared in 15 games and registered career highs with 38 tackles and four passes defensed, adding 13 tackles for loss, four sacks, one forced fumble and one fumble recovery.
+• Undrafted free agent signed by the Seattle Seahawks in 2013 who has played in 75 games and made 15 starts, totaling 121 tackles (86 solo), 16.5 sacks, six passes defensed, five forced fumbles and four fumble recoveries.

+• Has appeared in three contests this season and recorded 3.5 sacks and two forced fumbles, becoming the first Raiders player in franchise history to record at least one sack and one forced fumble in each of his first two games to start the season.

+• In 2018, appeared in 15 games and registered career highs with 38 tackles and four passes defensed, adding 13 tackles for loss, four sacks, one forced fumble and one fumble recovery.

-DT Corey Liuget
+DT COREY LIUGET